-- (ii) What work did he do in the Gemini Studios ?

-- (a) He did the makeup of heroes.

-- (b) He did the makeup of heroines.

-- (c) He did the makeup of child artists.

-- (d) He did the makeup of those who played the crowd.

-- (iii) Why did he join the studios?
+- (i) Why did he join the studios ?

 - (a) He hoped to become a star actor.

 - (b) He hoped to become a top screenwriter.

 - (c) He hoped to become a director.

 - (d) All of the above

-- (iv) Why was he disappointed ?
+- (ii) Why was he disappointed ?

 - (a) Because he could not become a character artist.

 - (b) Because he could not become a music director.

 - (c) Because he could not become a lyrics writer.

 - (d) Because he couldn't become an office boy.

-- (v) Who has been called "a bit of a poet" ?
+- (iii) Who has been called "a bit of a poet" ?

 - (a) The screenwriter

 - (b) The director

 - (c) The lyrics writer

 - (d) The office boy

+- (iv) Who does 'he' refer to in the passage ?

+- (a) The office boy (b) A star actor

+- (c) A top screenwriter (d) A lyrics writer

+- (v) What work did he do in the Gemini Studios ?

+- (a) He did the makeup of heroes.

+- (b) He did the makeup of heroines.

+- (c) He did the makeup of child artists.

+- (d) He did the makeup of those who played the crowd.

-(B) They thought he would demand repayment in full of the money which they had illegally and deceitfully extorted from the sharecroppers.
+- (B) They thought he would demand repayment in full of the money which they had illegally and deceitfully extorted from the sharecroppers.
 He asked only 50 percent.
 "There he seemed adamant", writes Reverend J. Z. Hodge, a British missionary in Champaran who observed the entire episode at close range.
 "Thinking probably that he would not give way, the representative of the planters offered to refund to the extent of 25 percent, and to his amazement Mr. Gandhi took him at his word, thus breaking the deadlock."
 This settlement was adopted unanimously by the commission.